cognitect-labs/transducers-js/README.md

 is another transducer *transformer* (labeled `xf` in the code base).
-Note the distinction between the *transducer* which is a function of one argument and the *transformer* an object whose methods we'll describe in the following section:
+Note the distinction between the *transducer* which is a function of one argument and the *transformer* an object whose methods we'll describe in the following section.

 For example the following simplified definition of `map`: